Nicole Elizabeth Prunetti

 Nicole’s recent experience includes lead roles on Weil teams representing:

-• Churchill Capital Corp.
-III, a SPAC sponsored by Churchill Capital Group, and certain directors in ongoing fiduciary duty litigation in the Delaware Court of Chancery relating to CCIII’s $11 billion merger with MultiPlan, Inc.
+• Churchill Capital Corp III, a SPAC sponsored by Churchill Capital Group, and certain directors in fiduciary duty litigation in the Delaware Court of Chancery relating to CCIII’s $11 billion merger with MultiPlan, Inc.

 • General Electric Company and certain directors and officers in connection with shareholder derivative litigation in federal and state court, books and records litigation, and various corporate governance matters.
-Most recently, the team secured the complete dismissal of an ERISA trust beneficiary derivative action in New York state court against GE and three former officers alleging Securities Act violations, and the complete dismissal of a shareholder derivative action in New York state court against GE and 32 current and former directors alleging that GE’s directors failed to oversee corporate compliance with the Foreign Corrupt Practices Act (“FCPA”) in connection with the sale of medical devices in China and Brazil.
+Most recently, the team secured the complete dismissal of a books and records action in New York state court against GE relating to the Board’s refusal of litigation demands, and the complete dismissal of a shareholder derivative action in New York state court against GE and 32 current and former directors alleging that GE’s directors failed to oversee corporate compliance with the Foreign Corrupt Practices Act (“FCPA”) in connection with the sale of medical devices in China and Brazil.

 • Quad/Graphics Inc. and certain senior executives in a securities fraud class action in the Southern District of New York relating to a strategic transformation plan, a proposed merger, and a regulatory settlement.
 All claims dismissed, with prejudice.